seanpm2001/Degoogle-your-life/README.md

 Google Glass -> Never used, considered as a young child but decided not to get one/use one if I had the option

 _List may be incomplete._

+**June 2021 update:** I have been doing a lot of switching between file services, recently settling back on Google Drive, but due to Chromium sync and dominance, the unsafeness of this method, and the future of Google outside Google Chrome, I forced myself to regain control, and switched back to full SD card backups, with AndrOpen Office replacing Microsoft Word after a few months of problems.
+Despite the ad festation before I open the document, it is the only way, as I can't use Google, and I can't pay for Microsoft Office.
+It is the only OpenOffice fork I can find for Android, and I like the interface due to its early 2000s design.
+Eventually, I will convert my Android phone to an Android virtual machine and probably switch to a PinePhone.

 ### Products I still cannot get away from